 - Only QR code payment if you are directly transacting with trusted merchants or person you know

-It is vital to install Trend Micro Mobile Security to keep your mobile devices safe.
+For iOS: It is vital to install Trend Micro Mobile Security to keep your mobile devices safe.
 In addition to malware scanning, Mobile Security is equipped with a secure QR Code scanner to test-scan QR codes and detect if it contains a link to a dangerous website.